wrsmcode/careAssistTool/README.md

 # careAssistTool
 An OpenSource Software-Tool for Care Assistants without overloaded Software-Functions.
 Start development: 06.01.2022
+kind of Software: Excel365
+database: no - not yet integrated
 # Target Group / Target audience:
 small companies specializing in care management, not care in the true sense of the word.
 # German: